-Subclasses run for one hour, while the Master Class lasts two hours.
+Subclasses are roughly one hour, while the Master Class is about two hours.

-Subclasses offer a sixty-day subscription, and the Master Class gives access for one hundred eighty days.
+Subclasses offer a ninety-day subscription, and the Master Class gives access for one hundred eighty days.

 Yes, ongoing guidance is provided until claims are settled.